Karakol Ski Resort And Beyond : Discovering Kyrgyzstan’s Best Skiing

 - Customer service.
 While the customer service in the town of Karakol itself is quite good, we found it to be almost non-existent on the mountain amongst the resort staff selling lift passes and renting gear.

-Overall, skiing in Karakol and skiing in Kyrgyzstan can be an excellent experience for skiers looking for an off-the-beaten-path destination with challenging slopes, stunning scenery, and affordable prices, however, visitors should be aware of the limitations of this post-soviet ski resort.
+Overall, skiing in Karakol and skiing in Kyrgyzstan can be an excellent experience for skiers looking for an off-the-beaten-path destination with challenging slopes, stunning scenery, and affordable prices; however, visitors should be aware of the limitations of this post-soviet ski resort.

 Karakol Ski Resort Map